ietf-wg-alto/draft-ietf-alto-path-vector/draft-ietf-alto-path-vector.md

 Revision -15

-- fixes the IDNits warnings
+- fixes the IDNits warnings,
+- addresses the comments in the AD review.

 # Changes since -13